base4nfdi/pid4nfdi/content/community/use-cases/instruments-at-hzb.md

             - Non-Scalability: Linking dataset or publication PIDs centrally in the instrument PID often does not scale because this would require quite some effort for collecting datasets and publications and updating instrument metadata records.
 Hence, it becomes even more important to encourage researchers to link their research outputs to the instrument PID.

-            - Missing metadata fields: If you run a repository for research data, consider supplying a metadata field to the user where he can enter an instrument PID.
+            - Missing metadata fields: If you run a repository for research data, consider supplying a metadata field to the users where they can enter an instrument PID.
 Make sure that the instrument PID is correctly ingested to DataCite in the backend.

   - block: markdown
     content: